apache/shardingsphere/docs/document/content/test-manual/integration-test/_index.en.md

 Name : a name for this, like docker-debug
-Host : the IP could access container, like 127.0.0.1 Port : the debug port 3308 use module classpath : the root of the project shardingsphere
+Host : the IP could access container, like 127.0.0.1 Port : the debug port 3308 use module classpath : project root directory shardingsphere

 after edit and save the upon info，Run -> Run -> docker-debug will start the remote debug to the Proxy inside docker container.